 What if my baby is too sick to breastfeed properly?

 If your baby is too unwell to breastfeed, consult a pediatrician or lactation specialist for appropriate care and guidance.
-It's also important to ensure that the baby is getting adequate rest and receiving any necessary medical treatment to recover from the illness.
+It's also important to ensure that your baby is getting adequate rest and receiving any necessary medical treatment to recover from the illness.

 How does breast milk change when your baby is sick?